wangjinwei94/caffe_deploy/README.md

 # Dependency

-protobuf (will be added as a submodule later)

 cublas, cudart, curand (if CPU_ONLY is cleared)

 cudnn (if CPU_ONLY is cleared and USE_CUDNN is set)

-If use BLAS other than eigen, this BLAS will be needed.
+If not use eigen, openblas will be needed.

 # About glog_deploy

 Glog_deploy is a header-only wrapper provide LOG/DLOG and CHECK/CHECK_** functions provided by google-glog.

 To use glog_deploy, simply include caffe/util/glog_deploy.hpp in your project.
+If glog/logging.h is included before, glog_deploy will not be used.

 By default, the log is turned off and only fatal log will be output.
 Change GlogDeployLogMessage::enable to turn it on.

 # Build

-make (all)

-make runtest

-make distribute
+mkdir target; cd target; cmake .. ; make install;

+Cmake options: CPU_ONLY, USE_CUDNN, USE_EIGEN, DEBUG, BUILD_TEST

 # Caffe